Class of 2026 Graduation

 The announcements are not invitations to the Commencement ceremonies.
-Graduation announcements are typically sent to out-of-town relatives and friends who would not attend the Commencement ceremonies, but may like to send a congratulatory note or gift to the senior.
-The school chooses the style of the announcements, and name cards personalized for the graduating senior can be purchased to insert inside the announcements.
-The company also offers items such as photo albums, picture frames and thank you notes.
-Again, these keepsake items are optional and there is no obligation to purchase them.
+Graduation announcements are typically sent to out-of-town relatives and friends who would not attend the Commencement ceremonies but may like to send a congratulatory note or gift to the senior.
+The school has chosen the style of the announcements, and name cards personalized for the graduating senior can be purchased to insert inside the announcements.
+The company also offers items such as photo albums, picture frames, and thank-you notes.
+Again, all of these items are optional and there is no obligation to purchase them.

 Participation in the Commencement ceremony is a privilege.
 Students who earn this privilege have completed the work required and conducted themselves in a way that befits the values promoted by the school.